InfeCtlll3/durandal/index.rst

 durandal private class functions
 ----------------
-``outputDB(self, *args)`` function used to generate the new db in case it does not exist, and populate the db with the acquired information.
+``outputDB(self, *args)`` function used to generate the new db (file and its tables schema) in case it does not exist, and populate the db with the acquired information (it receives the data to push to the table args *args).

 ``getIpInfo(self, ip:str)`` wrapper built to consult iplocation.net website with the provided ip address.
 Will return a list of [ip, country, region city].